adity3902/adity3902/README.md

-- 👋 Hi, I’m @Aditya
+- 👋 Hi, I’m Aditya
-- 👀 I’m interested in ...Web technology.
+- 👀 I’m passionate about web technologies.
-- 🌱 I’m currently learning ...
-Javascript.
+- 🌱 I’m currently learning JavaScript and diving deeper into modern frameworks.
-- 💞 I’m looking to collaborate on ... freelancer,fiverr and Canvas.
+- 💞 I’m open to collaborating on freelance projects and creative ventures on platforms like Fiverr and Canva.
-- 📫 How to reach me ... @https://www.linkedin.com/in/aditya-singh-7481ab265/
+- 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/aditya-singh-7481ab265/)